Complaints Procedure for Flat Clearance Catford

 Investigation process — Investigations are proportionate and impartial.
 Investigators will gather relevant records, speak to the operative(s) involved, and obtain any photographic or documentary evidence provided by the complainant.
 The process may include a site inspection where appropriate.
 All facts are considered before conclusions are drawn, and sensitive information is handled with confidentiality.

-Inspector reviewing records and photographic evidence in office Resolution and remedies — Once the investigation is complete, the company will decide on appropriate remedies which may include an apology, corrective action, partial or complete refund, or an offer to re-attend the property to rectify the issue.
+A yellow industrial skip filled with tightly packed black and grey rubbish bags, located outdoors on a paving area.
+The skip has orange and red reflective stripes on its sides, with some visible dirt and scuff marks on the metal surface.
+The bags appear to contain mixed waste materials commonly collected in rubbish removal services, and the environment suggests a residential or commercial clearance site in Catford, South London.
+The scene is well-lit, highlighting the textured surface of the bags and the sturdy construction of the skip, which is part of flatclearancecatford.co.uk’s waste disposal operations.
+The skip's surroundings are not visible, focusing the viewer's attention on the waste accumulation, appropriate for a professional rubbish removal context in the local area.
+Resolution and remedies — Once the investigation is complete, the company will decide on appropriate remedies which may include an apology, corrective action, partial or complete refund, or an offer to re-attend the property to rectify the issue.
 Remedies are proportionate to the impact of the failure.
 Outcomes are communicated in writing and include reasons for the decision and any steps taken to prevent recurrence.

 Escalation and review